JamesJonesConsulting/podman-dind-like/README.md

 ## Setting up Podman socket on build machines for use with muliple flavors of CI/CD agents

-Installed podman.socket
+First, install podman.socket

 ```
 sudo dnf install -y podman.socket; sudo systemctl enable --now podman.socket
 ```

-Created an systemd overlay to use the docker `group` on the socket file
+Create an systemd overlay to use the docker `group` on the socket file (note: you'll have to create this group yourself separately).

 aka: Create a file as `/etc/systemd/system/podman.socket.d/overlay.conf` containing: